DreamSpoon/AMH2B/README.md

 Press the Lucky button.

-This will Re-Pose the MHX rig, apply location/rotation and Apply Scale to the animated rig, and finish with Bone Woven joining the two rigs.
+Result: This will Re-Pose the MHX rig, apply location/rotation and Apply Scale to the animated rig, and finish with Bone Woven joining the two rigs.

 One click success, if lucky.